 Zoo Atlanta is located in historic Grant Park near downtown Atlanta and Turner Field and encompasses almost 40 acres of forests and greenery.
 Naturalistic habitats are provided for Zoo Atlanta's more than 1,000 animals, which represent over 200 animal species.
 Home to the largest collection of gorillas in the United States, Zoo Atlanta also features North America's largest zoological collection of orangutans and is one of only a few U.S. zoos to house giant pandas.
-Many family friendly activities are scheduled for visitors, including Zoo's Clues mystery hunts and popular Night Crawlers overnight stays for families and groups.
+Many family-friendly activities are scheduled for visitors, including Zoo's Clues mystery hunts and popular Night Crawlers overnight stays for families and groups.

-Explore the world's largest dinosaurs, experience a day-to-night light cycle of the sights and sounds of the Okefenokee swampland, learn about worldwide ecosystems throughout Fernbank NatureQuest, an innovative children's wing featuring 100 interactive virtual and live hands on experiences, see an IMAX movie and much more.
+Explore the world's largest dinosaurs, experience a day-to-night light cycle of the sights and sounds of the Okefenokee swampland, learn about worldwide ecosystems throughout Fernbank NatureQuest, an innovative children's wing featuring 100 interactive virtual and live hands-on experiences, see an IMAX movie and much more.
 Located east of Midtown, near Emory University at the corner of Ponce de Leon Avenue and Clifton Road, the Fernbank Museum of Natural History is one of the nation's largest natural history museums, offering interesting educational fun for all ages.

 The World of Coca-Cola, located in the heart of downtown Atlanta adjacent to the Georgia Aquarium, features colorful exhibits and interactive activities, which explore the heritage and milestones of the iconic Coca-Cola Company.
 Although there are better choices in Atlanta for very young children, family members from school-aged children to grandparents will enjoy a visit to this unique attraction where you can sample beverages from around the world (including the truly awful tasting Beverly flavor), experience a multi-sensory 4-D movie, take a picture with the popular Coca-Cola Polar Bear, watch a fully functioning bottling line and much more.
 Plan to spend at least 90 minutes to see everything and check out the gift shop for fun souvenirs.

 A 21-acre downtown Atlanta oasis, Centennial Olympic Park was developed for the 1996 Summer Olympics held in Atlanta and later redesigned for daily public use.
 A great place for kids to expend some sightseeing energy, things to see and do in the park include the world's largest interactive fountain featuring the Olympic Ring symbol (popular for splashing in warm weather), Olympic and other exhibits, garden walks, water gardens, children's play areas and more.
 Many annual festivals, performances and special events take place in the park and an ice skating rink provides seasonal winter fun.
 On the fourth Saturday afternoon of each month from May through September, Family Fun Days offer interactive, entertaining and educational themed family fun.

 Located less than 20 miles from downtown Atlanta, Stone Mountain Park is Georgia's most popular attraction.
 With over 3,200 acres of park, lake and woodlands plus attractions and recreational activities, Stone Mountain Park offers plenty of fun for all ages.
 For a change of pace, Stone Mountain Park is well worth a day-trip during your Atlanta family vacation.
-Because your visit to Stone Mountain Park will be so much more enjoyable on a nice day, it is good idea to have a flexible travel itinerary so that you are able shift things around if necessary.
+Because your visit to Stone Mountain Park will be so much more enjoyable on a nice day, it is a good idea to have a flexible travel itinerary so that you are able to shift things around if necessary.
 Special seasonal events take place throughout the year and the best times to visit are spring through fall and during the Christmas holidays.
 For fun in the snow, one area of the park is transformed into Snow Mountain during winter months.

+10 of 11

-Turning mealtime into a family friendly adventure is a great way to make the most of your visit to Atlanta with kids.
-By choosing a few special dining experiences, mealtime can be a memorable vacation highlight in addition to your other sightseeing adventures.
-My top picks for Fun Family Friendly Places to Eat in Atlanta include an array of options.11 of 11While this round up of overall Top Atlanta Attractions is not specifically geared toward families traveling with children, there are several attractions on the list that are well worth considering, especially if you are traveling with children from middle-school ages and older.
+While this round up of Atlanta attractions is not specifically geared toward families traveling with children, there are several attractions on the list that are well worth considering, especially if you are traveling with children from middle-school ages and older.
 For example, the Inside CNN Studio Tour may not appeal to younger children, but pre-teens and teens who are interested in the news and television are likely to consider it an Atlanta highlight.